Skip to main content

 What care sounds like (builder-side interventions)

-Care at Gallaudet involves Deaf people building systems where accessibility is the default, not the exception:
+Care at Gallaudet involves Deaf people building systems where accessibility is built into the structure:

-• "Deaf people can do anything except hear." -- I. King Jordan9
+• "Deaf people can do anything except hear." -- I. King Jordan18

 • "Understanding your professor?
 That's not supposed to be hard.
 So here, we make easy all of the things that should be easy." -- I. King Jordan2